-Our recent trip to New Zealand’s capital city allowed enough time to visit a few old favourites, and discover a few new Wellington restaurants too.
+Our recent road trip to New Zealand’s capital city allowed us enough time to visit a few old favourites and discover a few new Wellington restaurants too.

 Egmont Street Eatery

 Egmont Street Eatery is another alleyway eatery.
 This Wellington restaurant is located in a former car park – although you would never know it when you were there.

 Modern and delicious, the portions are made for sharing, and we just kept on ordering.
 It wasn’t all salads; we had a bit of everything, but this salad made the best photo.

 I have been talking about this Mexican taco shop since we discovered it over a year ago.
 I had eaten here on a mummy/daughter trip with each of my girls.
 Finally, hubby got to discover what we have been raving about all this time.